If you love perennial plants with a long blooming season, you will likely have a fondness for growing hollyhocks.

 Problems Growing Hollyhocks

 Hollyhocks have a tendency to develop rust, so take care to water from below to keep moisture off the leaves.
 Giving the plant good air circulation also helps.
-Mulching under the plant will keep the spores from last years plants from developing.
+Adding some composted leaf mulch under the plant will keep the spores from last years plants from developing.

-This pretty plant can be a short lived perennial, lasting only 2-3 years.
-You can prolong this to several more years if you remember to cut off the flower stalks close to the ground after they have finished blooming.
+This pretty plant can be a short lived biennial, lasting only w years.
+Prolong flowering by cutting off the flower stalks close to the ground after they have finished blooming.

 Hollyhocks by the bucket load from a reader!